-The Maritime Archaeology department, based in the Western Australian Museum - Shipwreck Galleries, primarily researches shipwreck archaeology from the Western Australian coast.
-Its staff members are involved in developing artefact management and cataloguing strategies, outreach and wreck–access programs, site–inspection techniques, and studies of diverse maritime sites, such as iron ship archaeology and underwater aviation archaeology.
+The Maritime Archaeology department, based in the WA Shipwrecks Museum, primarily researches shipwreck archaeology from the Western Australian coast.
+Its staff members are involved in developing artefact management and cataloguing strategies, outreach and wreck-access programmess, site-inspection techniques, and studies of diverse maritime sites, such as iron ship archaeology and underwater aviation archaeology.

-The collection and conservation of archaeological material recovered from historic shipwrecks found along the Western Australian coast led to the establishment of the Western Australian Museum - Shipwreck Galleries, one of the few museums in the world with a specific focus on the preservation and display of maritime archaeological material.
+The collection and conservation of archaeological material recovered from historic shipwrecks found along the Western Australian coast led to the establishment of the WA Shipwrecks Museum, one of the few museums in the world with a specific focus on the preservation and display of maritime archaeological material.